-The Vance Center and the South African Legal Fellows Alumni Network held a series of virtual onboarding meetings for the inaugural cohort of mentees and mentors for its Advancing Women in the Workforce (AWW) South Africa project which is supported by the U.S. Embassy in Pretoria.
+The Vance Center and the South African Legal Fellows Alumni Network held a series of virtual onboarding meetings for the inaugural cohort of mentees and mentors for its Advancing Women in the Workplace (AWW) South Africa project, which is supported by the U.S. Embassy in Pretoria.

 The AWW Project is a two-year collaboration of the Vance Center and the Network to address the gender gap in legal leadership positions in South Africa through mentorship, a gender diversity and inclusion survey, and other activities.
 Each year, the project will pair 20 mentees from all provinces in South Africa with mentors to guide and support them as they navigate their career paths and enhance their professional and leadership skills.
 The AWW project was launched in November 2021, with South African Justice Yvonne Mokgoro delivering the keynote address.